-Therefore, this specification lumps all errors relating to the TPM into one of the first three categories.
+Therefore, this specification lumps all errors relating to a TPM into one of the first three categories.
 For instance, assume there is a long power glitch.
-The TPM can treat this like an attack, so LPC TPMs simply cease operation while SPI TPMs bus abort all cycles, or it could go to the Error Mode and return error responses to all commands.
-The exact condition that forces the TPM into one error state or the other is vendor specific.
+A TPM can treat this like an attack, so LPC TPMs simply cease operation while SPI TPMs bus abort all cycles, or it could go to the Error Mode and return error responses to all commands.
+The exact condition that forces a TPM into one error state or the other is vendor specific.

-This specification defines the TPM's behavior for protocol or transmission errors.
+This specification defines a TPM's behavior for protocol or transmission errors.
 It is beyond the scope of this specification to define every hardware or Software attack.
 It is within the scope of this specification to define the protocol for dealing with the errors.

-If the TPM is in a state as defined in cases 1-3 above, or in the working state, it meets the requirements of this specification.
-The TPM must never allow secrets to be disclosed or respond with anything other than an error.
+If a TPM is in a state as defined in cases 1-3 above, or in the working state, it meets the requirements of this specification.
+A TPM must never allow secrets to be disclosed or respond with anything other than an error.
 It may use any of the above cases to enforce this rule.

-As only the transmission errors are taken care of by the transmission protocol, the TPM has just two options for other errors: go into Failure Mode or to Shutdown Mode.
-Since each vendor's TPM will have different physical implementations, there is no way to precisely define each error and whether it should cause the TPM to go into Failure Mode or Shutdown.
+As only the transmission errors are taken care of by the transmission protocol, a TPM has just two options for other errors: go into Failure Mode or to Shutdown Mode.
+Since each vendor's TPM will have different physical implementations, there is no way to precisely define each error and whether it should cause a TPM to go into Failure Mode or Shutdown.
 Therefore, it is vendor specific whether an error causes Failure Mode or Shutdown Mode responses.
-The TPM Library Specification [7] prescribes what responses the TPM must return when in Failure Mode.
+A TPM Library Specification [7] prescribes what responses a TPM must return when in Failure Mode.

 Software has two cases to deal with.
-If the TPM has shutdown, this is detected by TPM registers not being updated within the appropriate timeout, see Section 6.5.1.4 Timeouts, and the platform should be rebooted.
-If the TPM returns Error Responses, then the Software should already be designed to handle this case.
+If a TPM has shutdown, this is detected by TPM registers not being updated within the appropriate timeout, see Section 6.5.1.4 Timeouts, and the platform should be rebooted.
+If a TPM returns Error Responses, then the Software should already be designed to handle this case.

-Since the recovery for Shutdown Mode is system reset and the recovery for Failure Mode is also system reset, there is no need to define in more detail how the TPM should handle each error.
-In the future, if an error has a more graceful recovery mechanism, then the specification will need to be more precise on how the TPM must handle the error.
-Today, the Software stack will simply detect a timeout in the protocol and reset the system or it will detect that the TPM is only returning Error Responses for TPM commands and reset the system.
+Since the recovery for Shutdown Mode is system reset and the recovery for Failure Mode is also system reset, there is no need to define in more detail how a TPM should handle each error.
+In the future, if an error has a more graceful recovery mechanism, then the specification will need to be more precise on how a TPM must handle the error.
+Today, the Software stack will simply detect a timeout in the protocol and reset the system or it will detect that a TPM is only returning Error Responses for TPM commands and reset the system.

-Note: Software attacks should never cause the TPM to enter Shutdown Mode.
+Note: Software attacks should never cause a TPM to enter Shutdown Mode.
 Shutdown Mode is intended to counter hardware attacks and should not persist through a TPM_INIT unless the hardware attack also persists.

-- 1. In the event of any error, the TPM SHALL NOT compromise system security or secrets. - 2.
-If the TPM detects an error: - a.
-The TPM SHALL respond correctly to Register Reads and Writes; i.e., it must either correctly read/write the register or perform a bus abort; but it SHALL not hang the bus. - b.
-The TPM MAY respond with a defined TPM Error Response to Security Operations. - c.
-The TPM MAY respond by entering Failure mode. - 3.
-If the TPM detects a hardware attack, - a.
-The TPM SHALL enter Shutdown Mode until a subsequent TPM INIT - b.
-The TPM MAY respond to a read of TPM CRB CTRL x.Status with a value of 0001h. - 4.
-Following TPM_INIT, the TPM SHALL clear Shutdown Mode or Failure Mode unless the attack or error condition remains.
+- 1. In the event of any error, a TPM SHALL NOT compromise system security or secrets. - 2.
+If a TPM detects an error: - a.
+A TPM SHALL respond correctly to Register Reads and Writes, i.e., it must either correctly read/write the register or perform a bus abort; but it SHALL not hang the bus. - b.
+A TPM MAY respond with a defined TPM Error Response to Security Operations. - c.
+A TPM MAY respond by entering Failure mode. - 3.
+If a TPM detects a hardware attack, - a.
+A TPM SHALL enter Shutdown Mode until a subsequent TPM_INIT - b.
+A TPM MAY respond to a read of TPM_CRB_CTRL_x.Status with a value of 0001h. - 4.
+Following TPM_INIT, a TPM SHALL clear Shutdown Mode or Failure Mode unless the attack or error condition remains.